txbm/valhalla/README.md

 So, if a field is NOT REQUIRED, and NOT BLANK.
 Then you can omit the field entirely, but you cannot supply it with an empty value either.
 '''
+s.some_field.blank(False).require(False)
-s.some_field.blank(False).require(False) # either supply me with a real value or go home. this is the default for all fields.
+# either supply me with a real value or leave me alone. this is the default.

 ```
 ### Dict-Based Schema Definitions (New in v0.0.7)